Our Story

 TYLER SHULTS

 Tyler leads songwriting workshops and the Music and Healing portions of Healing Art Studios training events.
-He participated in the Healing Arts training course in 2012 and 2013, and has facilitated music and songwriting classes with children of all ages, Summer Arts camps, and university student small groups.
+He participated in the Healing Arts training course in 2012 and 2013, and has facilitated music and songwriting classes with children of all ages for the past twenty years, including arts camps, online classes and creative discipleship cohorts.

 Tyler has a background in media and audio visual communications.
 He excels in digital media, and audio production, but his love for rhythm (marching band to rock band) and songwriting inspire others to express themselves and process their own journey in authentic ways.
 His workshops on songwriting are a favorite at Healing Art Studios events.